crispab/codekvast/DEVELOPMENT-GUIDE.md

 The Codekvast Warehouse web UI is developed with TypeScript and Angular 4.
 Twitter Bootstrap is used as CSS framework.

-npm is used for managing the frontend development environment.
+npm and yarn are used for managing the frontend development environment.
 Webpack is used as frontend bundler.

 ### Docker Engine & Docker Compose